panitsasi/panitsasi.github.io/_pages/talks.md

 author_profile: true
 ---

-* **August 2026:** Presented my internship work to the RAN Technology Research Group at AT&T Labs, Bedminster, NJ, USA.
+* **August 2026:** Presented my internship work to the RAN Technology Research Group at AT&T Labs.

 * **August 2026:** Presented a poster at the AT&T Labs intern poster session, Bedminster, NJ, USA.